 – Tadao Ando

 Casa Wabi by Tadao Ando Photographs

-The Casa Wabi Foundation has room to host six occupants at the same time, with this in mind the facilities include six villas suited to meet all essential needs for a comfortable stay, a library, two shared studios, a gallery, a projection room, our garden, and other recreational spaces.
+The Casa Wabi Foundation has room to host six occupants at the same time; with this in mind, the facilities include six villas suited to meet all essential needs for a comfortable stay, a library, two shared studios, a gallery, a projection room, a garden, and other recreational spaces.

 The arrangement is laid out like a big compass.
-The long solid concrete wall runs east to west, after the coastline, to make a series of various rooms and zones.
+The long solid concrete wall runs east to west, following the coastline, to make a series of various rooms and zones.

-In the south-north axis, the primary vehicle approach is located where, in addition, an extended narrow patio and swimming pool that extend out towards the water’s edge.
+In the south-north axis, the primary vehicle approach is located, and a narrow patio and swimming pool extend out towards the water’s edge.

 Nearby facilities incorporate six private rooms, two sharing studies, an exhibition gallery, a sculpture garden, a multipurpose room, a projection room, and various recreational places.
 Casa Wabi serves as a meeting place for artisans, offering an assortment of residency projects.
 These stays can go between 15 days and three months, with cabin and everyday costs secured by the establishment.
 Amid their stay, occupants keep a diary of their encounters in their preferred format.
 These records then turn out to be a piece of the foundation’s permanent archive.

-To appear differently in relation to the starkness and linearity of the walls, the roof is made with layers of dried Royal Palm Tree leaves, normally used in the area since they give shelter while permitting ventilation.
+To appear differently to the walls’ starkness and linearity, the roof is made with layers of dried Royal Palm Tree leaves, normally used in the area since they give shelter while permitting ventilation.

 Structures with these kinds of roofs are referred to locally as Palapa.